-Pre-IPO shares refer to equity securities offered by private companies before they are listed on a stock exchange through an IPO.
-These shares are typically sold during late-stage funding rounds such as Series D, Series E, or through private placements to institutional investors, high-net-worth individuals (HNIs), venture capitalists, and sometimes select retail investors.
+Pre-IPO investments allow investors to buy shares of private companies before they are listed on a stock exchange.
+These opportunities often arise during later funding stages such as Series D or Series E rounds, or through private placements to institutional investors, venture capital firms, and select high-net-worth individuals (HNIs).

-Venture Capitalists and Private Equity Firms: Provide significant funding and strategic support.
+Venture Capital and Private Equity Firms: Offer capital and strategic direction during late-stage growth.

 Pre-IPO shares are generally not available through public exchanges.
 Investors can access these shares through: